A Plaque Test for Redundancies in Relational Data [Extendend Version]: Preliminaries

-So the above definition requires the functional dependency to be fulfilled only for tuples without variables.
-Indeed, since all variables are distinct, it is always possible to put in values in their positions such that the functional dependency is fulfilled.
+So the above definition requires a single functional dependency to be fulfilled only for tuples without variables.
+Indeed, since all variables are distinct, it is always possible to set values in their positions so that the functional dependency is fulfilled.

+We note that if~$I$ is an instance with variables and~$F$ is a set of functional dependencies, then $I \models F$ is in general not equivalent to $I \models f$ for all $f \in F$.
+However, it can be shown that $I \models F$ if and only if $I \models f$ for all $f \in F^*$, where~$F^*$ is the transitive closure of~$F$.
+This equivalence ensures the same semantics as in the original work by Arenas and Libkin~\cite{DBLP:conf/pods/ArenasL03}, and we assume that the transitive closure of functional dependencies is provided.